The Way We Were (2014 TV series): Soundtrack

 The Way We Were Original Soundtrack (16個夏天 電視原聲帶) was released on September 24, 2014 by various artists under Sony Music Entertainment (Taiwan) Ltd. It contains 15 songs, in which of them are instrumental versions of some songs.

 Eric Chou appears in ep.4, ep.10, ep.14 and ep.16 as a pop singer, performing his song live.

 Pauline Lan and the band TOLAKU appear in ep.5 as themselves, performing their song on stage.

 Production

 TVBS launch of its own drama division in 2013, The Way We Were was announced to be the third drama being made by TVBS.

 It began filming in Taipei, Taiwan, on 31 March 2014 and ended on 1 July 2014.
 It reported more than 2 million NTD were spent on 2 days of filming in Shanghai.
 It first aired in Taiwan on the Public Television Service and TVBS on 19 July 2014.
-And at same time, it aired in China by online video platform site iQIYI.
+It simultaneously aired in China via online video platform site iQIYI.